2008 Consumer Confidence Report & Annual Water Supply Statement

 Important information about your water supply

-May 2008 — The Onondaga County Water Authority is pleased to provide its customers and consumers with the Authority’s 2007 Annual Water Supply Statement and Consumer Confidence Report.
+May 2009 — The Onondaga County Water Authority is pleased to provide its customers and consumers with the Authority’s 2008 Annual Water Supply Statement and Consumer Confidence Report.
 Throughout this report readers will be able to find useful information specifically related to OCWA as well as information related to water in general.
-In addition to mailing the report to all customers of record, the Authority continues its practice of providing copies of the report to local libraries and posting the text on the Internet at www.ocwa.org.
+In addition to mailing the report to all customers of record, the Authority continues its practice of providing copies of the report to local libraries and posting the text on this website.

-Early in 2008 the Associated Press released a three-piece story on pharmaceuticals in drinking water sources.
+One final noteworthy item relates to the 2008 Associated Press three-piece story on pharmaceuticals in drinking water sources.
 While the Onondaga County Water Authority was not one of the systems covered by the story, the article did stir interest of OCWA’s Board and Management.
 To that end, in April of 2008 the Authority made arrangements, through an independent laboratory, to test for some common pharmaceuticals and personal care products in the raw and treated waters of both Otisco Lake and Lake Ontario.
-Once the results have been received, the results will be posted on the OCWA website for your review.
+A summary of the test results can be found on page 11 of this report, and the full test results can be found on the Authority’s web site.

 To learn more about the OCWA water system and water supply, you are urged to read the information included in this report and to explore this website.